allmyles/allmyles-docs/php-sdk.rst

     A :php:class:`Common\\Price` object.

-    Contains the rate for this room.
+    Contains the total price for this room.
 Make sure to take the values of the two attributes below into consideration when working with this value.

   .. php:attr:: priceVaries